ues-io/uesio/README.md

 npm run watch-all

 // terminating that script does not kill
-// the watcher jobs running in parallel.
+// the watcher jobs running in background in parallel.
 // For killing all of them, do run `killall node`
 ```